yuninxia/HPCToolkit/doc/src/users/quickstart.md

 having such information included in the binary code by the compiler can be helpful to users trying to interpret performance measurements.
 Since compilers can usually provide information about line mappings and inlining for fully-optimized code, this requirement usually involves a one-time trivial adjustment to the an application's build scripts to provide a better experience with tools.
-Such mapping information enables tools such as HPCToolkit, race detectors, and memory analysis tools to attribute information more precisely.
+Such mapping information enables tools such as HPCToolkit to attribute performance metrics to source code constructs within procedures rather than only at the procedure level.

-For statically linked executables, such as those often used on Cray supercomputers, the final link step is done with `hpclink`.

 (chpt:quickstart:tour:measurement)=

 ### Measuring Application Performance

-Measurement of application performance takes two different forms depending on whether your application is dynamically or statically linked.
+Today, HPCToolkit is designed to measure executions of dynamically-linked applications.
 To monitor a dynamically linked application, simply use `hpcrun` to launch the application.
-To monitor a statically linked application, the data to be collected is specified by environment variables.
-In either case, the application may be sequential, multithreaded or based on MPI.
+An application may be sequential, multithreaded or based on MPI.
 The commands below give examples for an application named `app`.

 - Dynamically linked applications: